CSecLab/cseclab.github.io/3pdroid.md

 ***On the (Un)Reliability of Privacy Policies in Android Apps***
 Luca Verderame, Davide Caputo, Andrea Romdhana, and Alessio Merlo
-In Proc. of the 2020 IEEE World Congress on Computational Intelligence (WCCI 2020).
+In Proc. of the IEEE International Joint Conference on Neural Networks (IJCNN 2020).
 [[PDF](/papers/On_the_UnReliability_of_Privacy_Policies_in_Android.pdf)]
 {: style="text-align: justify"}